-Status: 12th Call Currently Open
+Status: 12th Call Applications Under Review

 Summary: This program, in combination with required local matching funds, provides funding for improvements on Orange County's Master Plan of Arterial Highways.
-Since 2011, through 11 calls, the Board has awarded 164 projects totaling more than \$339 million including \$24 million in external funding.
-On August 9, 2021, the Board approved the release of the 12th call.
-Applications for the 12th call are due on October 21, 2021, and programming recommendations are anticipated to be presented to the Board in spring 2021.
+Since 2011, through 11 calls, the Board has awarded 164 projects (202 project phases) totaling nearly \$339.8 million including \$24 million in external funding.
+On August 9, 2021, the Board approved the release of the 12th call for up to \$40 million between Project O and Project P. Applications for the call were received on October 21, 2021.
+During the quarter, staff presented proposed programming recommendations to the Technical Steering Committee (TSC) on March 9, 2022, and the Technical Advisory Committee (TAC) on March 23, 2022.
+Programming recommendations are anticipated to be presented to the Board in May 2022.